novoalab/nanoRMS/README.md

 - [Citation](#Citation)
 - [Contact](#Contact)

-    ### 4. Estimation of RNA modification stoichiometry
-### 2. Create 15-mer windows of per-read current intensities centered in positions of interest

 ## General description
 NanoRMS predicts modification stoichiometries by identifying reads that show distinct current intensity distributions in the query dataset, compared to those observed in a reference dataset.